jincubator/docs/docs/pages/research/brainstorming/design.md

 ### Overview

-The Protocol is part of an opinionated architecture for an intent based solving protocol which facilitates single and multichain solving of intents.
-Intents can be solved on a single chain without provisioning up front capital as we arbiters can confirm mandates have been met by solvers at execution time, thus solvers may use the swappers locked funds for execution.
-It does this by introducing a SolverPayload which can be executed by the Arbiter to ensure the EIP-712 signed mandate is met.
+The Jincubator Protocol is part of an opinionated architecture for an intent-based solving protocol that facilitates single and multichain solving of intents.
+Intents can be solved on a single chain without provisioning upfront capital as arbiters can confirm mandates have been met by solvers at execution time, thus allowing solvers to use the swapper's locked funds for execution.
+This is achieved by introducing a SolverPayload which can be executed by the Arbiter to ensure the EIP-712 signed mandate is met.

-Key Goals for this design include
+### Key Goals

-- Intent Based Architecture to improve execution
+- **Intent-Based Architecture**: Improve execution efficiency through declarative intent specification
-- Ability for Solvers to execute fills without needing to provide upfront capital
+- **Capital Efficiency**: Enable solvers to execute fills without needing to provide upfront capital
+- **Cross-Chain Compatibility**: Support both single-chain and multichain intent solving
+- **Resource Optimization**: Leverage locked funds for execution while maintaining security guarantees

+### Core Components

-The protocol is inspired by or leverages the following key components
+The protocol is inspired by and leverages the following key components:

-- [Tycho Execution](https://github.com/propeller-heads/tycho-execution): Is leveraged by Arbiters and solvers for executing most efficient routes.
+- **[Tycho Execution](https://github.com/propeller-heads/tycho-execution)**: Leveraged by arbiters and solvers for executing the most efficient routes
-- [Uniswap the-compact](https://github.com/uniswap/the-compact): The foundation of our resource locking mechanism
+- **[Uniswap the-compact](https://github.com/uniswap/the-compact)**: The foundation of our resource locking mechanism
-- [Uniswap Tribunal](https://github.com/uniswap/tribunal): Mandates and EIP-712 signing are heavily utilized throughout the protocol
+- **[Uniswap Tribunal](https://github.com/uniswap/tribunal)**: Mandates and EIP-712 signing are heavily utilized throughout the protocol
-- [Uniswap v4](https://github.com/uniswap/v4-core): We leverage V4 hooks for IntentSwap Execution on Uniswap V4.
+- **[Uniswap v4](https://github.com/uniswap/v4-core)**: We leverage V4 hooks for IntentSwap execution on Uniswap V4

 > For a technical overview of this repository automatically generated by DeepWiki please
 > [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/jincubator/protocol)